 You may not need to obtain F-1 student visa if you possess a valid F-1 Student Visa from another school.
 Show your Brockport I-20 to the Immigration Officer at your port of entry.
 If you use your Brockport I-20 to enter the United States, you must be prepared to attend the College.

-Bring your Brockport I-20 and your passport, to International Student Services no later than five days after the beginning of classes and complete a school transfer form.
+At the start of the semester: Bring your Brockport I-20 and your passport to International Student Services no later than fivedays after the beginning of classes.
 An advisor will endorse your transfer to the College, and return your I-20 to you.
 Failure to do so may jeopardize your visa status.

 Arriving in the United States